-- 1) Launch a supported web browser on your device to log on to the Test Administrator Interface (accessible from the ELPAC website). - 2) Select the [Practice & Training Test] button. - 3) Select the [Test Administrator and Test Examiner Practice and Training Site] link to log on to the Test Administrator Interface for the Practice Test. - 4) Log on to the Test Administrator Interface using your TOMS username (your e-mail address) and password. - 5) Select the Practice Test(s) you want to administer from the test selection window. - 6) Select the [Start Practice Session] button. - 7) Upon selecting the [Start Practice Session] button, a Session ID will appear on the top right corner of the Test Administrator Interface.
-You should write this Session ID on the board so that it is accessible to all students.
+- 1) Launch a supported web browser on your device and access the ELPAC website. - 2) Select the [Practice & Training Tests] button. - 3) Select the [Test Administrator and Test Examiner Practice and Training Site] link to log on to the Test Administrator Interface for the Practice Test. - 4) Log on to the Test Administrator Interface using your TOMS username (your email address) and password. - 5) Select the Practice Test(s) you want to administer from the test selection window. - 6) Select the [Start Practice Session] button. - 7) Upon selecting the [Start Practice Session] button, a Session ID will appear on the top right corner of the Test Administrator Interface.